 This Finnish startup launched a free phone wallpaper generator that blew up on Reddit and successfully boosted the profile of its raison d’être: customised map posters.

-Earlier this year, Alvar Carto’s software developer Kimmo Brunfeldt was faced with a difficult choice: work or pleasure.
+Back in 2018, Alvar Carto’s software developer Kimmo Brunfeldt was faced with a difficult choice: work or pleasure.
 Internet traffic to the company’s phone wallpaper generator had become so heavy that the servers kept crashing.
 Understandably so, when tens of thousands of users were trying to access it at the same time.

 Needless to say, the sweaty palms of Brunfeldt and his fellow founders Nico Eriksson and Aarne Huttunen were complimented by furrowed brows.
 Yet when it came time for Brunfeldt to leave for basketball practice, he made a surprising decision: rather than wrestle with the problem any longer, he opted to go shoot a few hoops instead.
 Then he made another left turn: telling Reddit users what he was doing.